chrko/helm-tpl-asconfig-issue/report.md

 ### Workaround 2 - Change order of tpl and "AsConfig" #1

-Instead of modifying the source config files, you can manually do things in the correct order.
+Instead of modifying the source config files, you can (try to) do things in the correct order manually.
-This variant is not *exactly* the same as the input files (the extra line break at the end of `fluent-bit.conf`).
+Note: This variant is not *exactly* the same as the input files, e.g. the extra line break at the end of `fluent-bit.conf`.

 ```yaml
 apiVersion: v1